gdalle/phd-resources/_pages/tutorials/vscode.md

 To download VSCode, go to the [download page](https://code.visualstudio.com/Download) and select the version corresponding to your OS.
 When you launch it for the first time, be sure to synchronize your settings with your GitHub account, so you can recreate the same environment on multiple computers.

 To download Codium, do the same from this [download page](https://github.com/VSCodium/vscodium/releases).
-Usually you will need to retrieve `VSCodiumSetup-x64-?.??.?.exe` on Windows, `VSCodium.x64.?.??.?.dmg` on OSX and `codium_?.??.?-??????????_amd64.deb`.

 From this point onwards, it doesn't matter which one you chose.